joeldrapper/literal/README.md

 ### Struct

-Literal structs are similar to Ruby structs, but they have type safe writers.
+Literal structs are similar to Ruby structs, but they have type-checked writers.

 ```ruby
 class Person < Literal::Struct